Alex-Alaniz/PolymarketPipeline-Primape/IMAGE_HANDLING_RULES.md

      - `events[0].outcomes[N].icon` - Icon from each event outcome
    - Always validate URLs before using them
    - Ensure icon images match the option they represent (e.g., team logo for team name)
+   - Deduplicate options that represent the same entity (e.g., "Real Madrid" and "Will Real Madrid win?")

 ## Slack Message Formatting